 During the past 20 years, we had patients in which we could not treat their urethral stricture retrogradely because of several false passages in the urethra or severe bleeding.
 In the present study, we describe the possible technique for the treatment of urethral stricture by approaching urethra antegrade via cystostomy to pass guidewire followed by retrograde dilatation.
 We present the outcome of our patients; also, we discuss the data with the related literature review.

 The study was performed prospectively under the Shahed university ethical committee (IR.SHAHED.RECC.1399.027).
 All patients signed informed consent before enrolling.
 A total of 15 male patients with difficult urethral stricture was enrolled in the study.
 Inclusion criteria were patients with urethral stricture diagnosed by retrograde urethrography and failed the previous try for treatment, the exclusion criteria were patients with successful retrograde accessing for dilatation of urethra, malignant stricture, obliterated urethral stricture, and history of lower abdominal surgery (which makes it difficult to accessing bladder safely for obtaining percutaneous cystostomy).
 All patients provided informed consent.
 Laboratory evaluation: complete blood count (CBC), blood urea nitrogen (BUN), Creatinine, urine analysis (U/A), and urine culture (U/C) were performed in all patients.
 Diagnosis of urethral stricture was based on history, uroflowmetry, ultrasonography for assessing residual urine (which was estimated only with an empty bladder).
 RUG was performed to assess the site and length of urethral stricture.
-Before the surgery, the first-generation cephalosporin was advised prophylactically for all patients and was kept as maintenance until the patient was catheter free (10 days after surgery).
+Before the surgery, the first-generation cephalosporin was advised prophylactically for all patients and was kept as maintenance until the patient was catheter-free (10 days after surgery).
 All patients were evaluated by history, U/A, U/C, uroflowmetry, PVR by sonography, at 2, 6, and 12 months after surgery.
 RUG was done 6 months after surgery.
 They were advised to visit the clinic at any time they have any complain and have yearly visits as well.

 The criteria for success in surgery were Qmax more than 15ml/sec on uroflowmetry and ability to pass 18fr catheter at 2, 6, and 12 months postoperatively.
 Criteria of recurrent stricture were Qmax<10ml/s on uroflowmetry and inability to pass 18fr catheter.
 Patients were advised to do sonography only with an empty bladder without filling the bladder to estimate residual volume.
-Because filling the bladder, till the max capacity will cause difficulty in normal emptying so the patient will have a wrong residual volume.
+Because filling the bladder, to the max capacity will cause difficulty in normal emptying so the patient will have a wrong residual volume.
 The relapse was identified as a need for reoperation due to recurrent stricture.
 All patients were placed in lithotomy position the procedure was performed under General anesthesia, Regional anesthesia, or IV sedation.
 In all patients retrograde try was done to get through the stricture and if it was failed patient was entered into the study.
 In patients who had cystostomy, the procedure was performed through the same track and if the patients were not having cystostomy he was given one liter of IV normal saline plus furosemide 20mg.
 Patients’ hemodynamics was controlling not to induced Hypertension or Hypotension.
 After waiting to get the bladder filled with urine, the Chiba needle was inserted 5cm at midline above the pubic symphysis, the urine withdrawal was followed by passing guidewire into the bladder and Stepwise dilatation perform by allek dilator till 22fr Amplatz shield was inserted into the bladder.
 Then cystoscopy was performed through cystostomy bypassing 17fr cystoscope into the Amplatz sheet and internal urethral orifice was identified antegrade, a guidewire was inserted into urethral antegrade, an assistant was pulling the patients’ penis up and dorsally to make easy passage of a guidewire.
 The guidewire is being pushed antegrade into the urethral orifice.
 The guidewire is retried at the external urinary meatus (Figure).
 The surgeon will change his position to the cystoscopy side and stepwise dilatation is being performed retrograde till 14fr.
 Each dilator from 6, 8, 10, 12, 14fr was left in the urethral for 3 minutes.
-Then cystoscopy was performed by 17fr cystoscope.
+Then cystoscopy was performed by a 17fr cystoscope.
 Cystoscopy is performed retrogradely through natural urinary meatus by the following guidewire under direct vision.
 The lens of the cystoscope is withdrawn and the 8fr stylet of Percutaneous nephrolithotomy (PCNL) is inserted into the bladder through the sheet of the cystoscope followed by stepwise dilatation, as it is done in percutaneous surgery until 30fr.
 Dilators from 16, 18, 20, 22, 24, 26, 28, and 30fr were left inside the urethral tract for 5 minutes each, not only to induce the dilatation but also to help hemostasis which is done by side pressure of dilator on the urethral wall to reduce the bleeding.
 If the bleeding was observed after dilator withdrawal, it was reinserted again for an additional five minutes to get better hemostasis.
 The duration may vary according to length, the hardness of fibrosis at the stricture site, and the severity of bleeding.
 During each step in between inserting next the dilator, 10ml of lidocaine gel 2% was inserted into the urethral for easy passage of dilators, and the length of inserted dilator was measured on every step of dilatation; care is taken not to over insert the dilator.
 It should pass the bladder neck but not so deep to perforate the bladder.
 The felling of the fibrotic tissue consistency and its length was always memorized in the mind to do dilatation precisely and avoid any possibility of bladder or rectal perforation.
 Also, after each step of dilatation, a 17fr cystoscopy was performed to evaluate the urethral and readjust 8fr stylet length in the bladder.
 The dilation is done till 30fr (Figure 1).

 Figure 1.
 Schematic presentation of the procedure.